 Based on “Guidelines for Financial Disclosure Related to Climate Risks in the Insurance Industry”, “Risk Management Best Practice for the Insurance Industry”, “Three-Line Defense Best Practice for Internal Control in the Insurance”, and the Company’s “Risk Management Policy”, we formulated “Regulations Governing the Management of Climate Change Risks” to establish risk management and opportunity mechanism for climate change.
 Besides, we adopted the framework of Recommendations of the Task Force on Climate-related Financial Disclosures published by TCFD to disclose climate-related information in the four key dimensions- governance, strategy, risk management, and indicators & goals.

 Based on TCFD risk classification, we conducted risk evaluation and response.
-In consideration of availability of scenario information, we only focused on investment & financing activities and operating activities for scenario quantitative analysis on climate-related transitional and physical risks.
+In consideration of availability of scenario 500 information, we focused on investment & financing activities and business operations to conduct quantitative scenario analysis on climate transition risks and climate physical risks respectively.
 For the rest of business activities, a qualitative approach was used for risk description.

 "Risk Management Policy" covers various sources of risks, including asset risks (market risk, credit risk, liquidity risk), insurance risks, asset-liability match risks, capital adequacy risks, operational risks, strategic risks, and reputation risks.
 Climate change risks are now included in the scope of control for each department and office to follow the principles of risk management as well as the loop process of identification, evaluation, management, and control to actively manage potential negative impacts caused to the Company.